allegro/allegro.tech/_posts/2019-03-15-why-allegro-ads-chose-typescript.md

 ```

 ## When to use it?
-* The project is large and complex.
-Data goes through many layers.
+* The project has data passing through different layers.
 * The team is familiar with TypeScript, has experience in other statically-typed languages ​​or is motivated to learn.
 * Other libraries suggest its use, e.g. Angular 2.